 One of the big learnings for me is that I got really lucky that I happened to bring in a person who could see what wasn’t working really quickly and really clearly (Bill Hunter).

 Bill had relationships in place with the sort of people that were able to help navigate these challenges, which meant it wasn’t long before we saw the difference between what was actually possible compared to what we had been doing.

 When you talk about trying to raise capital or reorganise your business, that awareness of what you don’t know is incredibly helpful.
 And that ability to understand the difference between what you’re actually capable of at that moment in time versus what you are potentially capable of, by bringing in some people to complement your existing team, I think that’s incredibly valuable.

 The whole team at Beaker & Flint have been incredibly proud to see the growth and changes that Kolmeo have gone through and are excited to help them celebrate the launch of the product later this year.

 If you’re in the process of reimagining your product, or hitting road bumps in building something from scratch and need some help, we’d love to chat with you.
-Reach out to us to get the conversation started here.
+Reach out to us via the comments below or via email here.

 Hi, I’m Reggie.
 By day, I’m a CEO at digital transformation consultancy Beaker & Flint, where I help organisations build digital products and guide them on their digital transformation journey.
 By night you can find me doing slow n low American BBQ in my backyard.